Mike Lenzly

 Mike Lenzly (born 1 May 1981) is a British former professional basketball player.
-At a height of 1.89 m (6'2 ") tall, he played at the point guard and shooting guard positions.
+At a height of 1.89 m (6'2 "), he played the point guard and shooting guard positions.

+Career

-College career
+College

 Lenzly attended Wofford College in Spartanburg, South Carolina.
 He played four seasons for the Terriers, before graduating in 2003.
 He was selected to the Wofford College Athletics Hall of Fame.

-Professional career
+Professional

 Lenzly played professional basketball for several European clubs.
-In 2005 Lenzly won the Latvian League championship with Ventspils.
-Lenzly was a part of the Dexia Mons-Hainaut team that made the final of the FIBA EuroChallenge's 2007–08 season.
-With ČEZ Nymburk, Lenzly won the Czech League and Czech Cup, in 2010, 2011, and 2012.
+In 2005 he won the Latvian League championship with Ventspils.
+He was a part of the Dexia Mons-Hainaut team that made the final of the FIBA EuroChallenge's 2007–08 season.
+With ČEZ Nymburk, he won the Czech League and Czech Cup, in 2010, 2011, and 2012.

-National team career
+National

 Lenzly was a member of the senior Great Britain national basketball team.
-He played with the team at the EuroBasket 2009, and averaged 6.0 points, 1.7 rebounds and 1.0 assists per game, during the tournament.
-His most impressive performance was 14 points scored in the team's first-round near upset of Spain.
-Lenzly also played at the EuroBasket 2011, and the 2012 London Summer Olympics.
+He played with the team at the EuroBasket 2009, and averaged 6 points, 1.7 rebounds and 1 assist per tournament game.
+His best performance was 14 points, scored in the team's first-round loss to Spain.
+He also played at the EuroBasket 2011 and 2012 London Summer Olympics.